pikelang/Pike/src/code/README.txt

 	value for those opcodes and jump iff it's nonzero.
 This is to facilitate easier inlining of branches in the machine code.

+OPCODE_INLINE_RETURN
+	If defined, opcode functions that perform INTER_RETURN will return (void *)(ptrdiff_t)-1 when they want to exit from the running interpreter.
+These opcodes also have the I_RETURN flag set.
+This is to facilitate easier use of and clean up of INS_ENTRY().

 OPCODE_RETURN_JUMPADDR
 	If defined, jump functions that return the address to jump to will be generated for I_JUMP instructions, so the ins_f_byte*